 Surprise Regional Library, a $5.5 million, 20,000-square-foot (library, is located in Surprises Recreation Campus.
 Surprise has two other city library branches, one in the original townsite (branch) and one in north Surprise (branch).
 On July 1, 2023, the city of Surprise created the Surprise Public Library systems, taking ownership of the three Maricopa County libraries within its borders.

 The Dysart Unified School District serves the majority of the city, with Nadaburg Unified School District servicing a small section of northern Surprise.
-Charter schools such as Arizona Charter Academy, Paradise Education Center, and Legacy Traditional School are also located in the area.
+Ottawa University, a private, non-profit, Christian four-year university, opened in Surprise in 2017.
+It enrolled over 1000 students in 2022.

 Sun City Grand (Grand) is a 45+ active adult retirement community in the city of Surprise founded in 1996.
 The communities final homes were completed in 2005.
 Unlike other Del Webb communities in Arizona (City and Sun City West), the Grand is not an unincorporated community led by community associations.
 The community boasts four golf courses and a variety of other amenities like pools and recreation centers.